cardano-scaling/hydra/docs/docs/getting-started/demo/without-docker.md

 </Tabs>
 ````

-If things go well, the nodes should start logging once they are connected to the chain.
+If things go well, the nodes should start logging once connected to the chain.

 # Seeding The Network

-You can use the `seed-devnet.sh` script by passing it the path to a cardano-cli executable to use instead of having it using the docker container, e.g.
+You can use the `seed-devnet.sh` script by passing it the path to a cardano-cli executable to use, instead of having it using the Docker container.
+For example:

 ```mdx-code-block